By: Team AY1920S1-CS2103-T12-2 Since: Sept 2019 Licence: NUS

 Alterative 2:

-s and iterate through that list to get the number ofTag
+Customerstoring a list ofOrders and iterate through that list to get the number ofTags.-

 Pros: Editing